PaulRijnvos/TennisGame-Kata-Java/README.md

 To bring that in line with the application of the other rules, we first flip the application of the "Deuce" score and the running scores:
 ![Alt](images/TennisGame1_alined_runningScore_with_other_rules.png "Title")
-To make that work we had to guard/limit the running score to scores that are not equal, these are handled as ALL_SCORES, and scores not equal, because 40-40 is handled as "Deuce".
+To make that work we had to guard/limit the running score to scores that are not equal and only scores up to 3 (<4), these are handled as ALL_SCORES.

 And because we don't have a default action anymore, the compiler complains about a missing return statement.
 That position shouldn't be reach at all, so I inserted a "notification" aka RuntimeException in case we do so.
 The